click-contrib/click_params/docs/usage/miscellaneous.md

 Signature: `UnionParamType(param_types: Sequence[click.ParamType], name: str = None)`

-Allows a parameter to accept two kinds of types.
-This is helpful when an argument or an option should be able to accept more than one type.
+Allows an option or an argument to accept at least two kinds of types.

 ````python
 import click